-Use Ambari Views to debug Tez Jobs on HDInsight
+Use Apache Ambari Views to debug Apache Tez Jobs on HDInsight

-The Ambari Web UI for HDInsight contains a Tez view that can be used to understand and debug jobs that use Tez.
+The Apache Ambari Web UI for HDInsight contains a Apache TEZ view that can be used to understand and debug jobs that use Tez.
 The Tez view allows you to visualize the job as a graph of connected items, drill into each item, and retrieve statistics and logging information.

 The steps in this document require an HDInsight cluster that uses Linux.
 Linux is the only operating system used on HDInsight version 3.4 or greater.
 For more information, see HDInsight component versioning.